Boating New Zealand Boat Reviews

 - Advertisement, article continues below -

-The Maritimo Muster 2025 series will conclude later this month in Pittwater.
-More than twenty-five boats have already registered.
-The weekend will see the fleet run from Barrenjoey to Dangar Island, Mooney Mooney, and then Cottage Point.
-Once again, the M50 Flybridge will act as the host vessel and demonstration platform for Maritimo’s long-range ethos.
+The Maritimo Muster 2025 series concluded a week ago (21 to 23 November) in Pittwater.
+More than twenty-five boats registered for a weekend that saw see the fleet run from Barrenjoey to Dangar Island, Mooney Mooney, and then Cottage Point.
+Once again, the M50 Flybridge acted as the host vessel and demonstration platform for Maritimo’s long-range ethos.

-From Moreton Bay to the Whitsundays and soon the calm waterways of Pittwater, the Maritimo Muster 2025 season shows what can happen when a company listens to its owners and adapts.
+From Moreton Bay to the Whitsundays and the calm waterways of Pittwater, the Maritimo Muster 2025 season showed what can happen when a company listens to its owners and adapts.
 Shorter events.
 Lower stress.
 More time on the water.
-And a stronger community that keeps growing, one relaxed weekend at a time.
+That is after-all what we boaters dream of.

 Share this